Four Seasons: Variations in American Vitalist Film Comedy

 As we will begin to see before the end of this chapter, between sub-genre and the specific work of art, there can also be sub-genre variations.
 This book is largely aimed at showing not just that a new sub-genre of comedy, Vitalist Comedy, exists, but that Vitalist Comedy itself, because of the vitalist techniques used to engender it, has at least four strong variants from one another which can be discussed as variants analogous to the four seasons of the year.

-Turning from these general considerations of dynamic, both of individual works of art and of genres and sub-genres, let us consider a working comedic definition, a patterned success/survival definition of comedy.
+Turning from these general considerations of dynamic, both of individual works of art and of genres and sub-genres, let us consider the genre of comedy itself.
+We will use as a working definition, a patterned success/survival definition of comedy.
 As Paul attempted such a definition four decades ago, that definition became much more open-ended than Aristotle’s definition of tragedy.

 It had to be.